 On an annual basis, the Group conducts a thorough review of its policies, procedures, and internal directives, in addition to arranging specialized courses to ensure ongoing compliance.
-The Group subsidiaries have submitted their 2022 external auditors' report in 2023 in accordance with the CBB requirements.
-With the increase of our business volume and daily transactions, the Group took a strategic direction to invest in an automated AML solution, the AML solution assists in facilitating a smooth workflow between concerned departments, enhancing current investigations, sanctions, and AML/CFT/CPF screenings, in addition to understanding our customers' behavioral patterns to ensure concerns are escalated with the appropriate authority or relevant stakeholders.
+The Group subsidiaries have submitted their 2023 external auditors' report in 2024 in accordance with the CBB requirements.

+The Group subsidiaries' automated AML solution, live since 2022, facilitates seamless interdepartmental workflows, enhances AML investigations, and improves sanctions and AML/CFT/CPF screenings.
+It also assists in tracking customer behavioral patterns and ensures proper escalation mechanism is in place.